logphile/logphile-blog/content/blog/windows-terminal-xmen-colors/index.md

 * [Powerline Fonts](https://github.com/powerline/fonts)
 * [Oh My Zsh](https://ohmyz.sh/)

-💡 Bonus Resource
+---

+{{< headingrow icon="logphile-bonus" text="Bonus" >}}

-I highly recommend [Windows Terminal Themes](https://windowsterminalthemes.dev/) to explore more themes.
+I highly recommend *[Windows Terminal Themes](https://windowsterminalthemes.dev/)* to explore more themes.
 It’s a simple site that lets you browse and copy themes with a click — super useful when hunting for new ideas.

+---

 {{< alert icon="fire" cardColor="#FC5749" textColor="#F5F4F1">}}
 After several years as a stay-at-home dad, I'm working my way back into the tech field—brushing up on tools, learning what’s changed, and sharing the journey along the way.
 This blog is part learning tool, part signal to employers, and part proof of work.
 Thanks for reading!
 {{< /alert >}}